-Students are expected to comply if a residence hall staff member, Area Coordinator, administrator, or Public Safety officer ask for identification or other information relating to an incident.
-Students are expected to comply if a meeting is requested by a Area Coordinator or an Administrator.
+Students are expected to comply if a residence hall staff member, the Residence Life Coordinator, Area Coordinator, administrator, or Public Safety officer ask for identification or other information relating to an incident.
+Students are expected to comply if a meeting is requested by a Area Coordinator, Residence Life Coordinator, or an Administrator.
 Failure to cooperate in any of these situations could result in student conduct hearings and/or administrative actions.